Roots and Radishes

 Roasted radishes tossed with vinaigrette in blue bowl. this recipe

 I love me a thinly sliced raw radish in salad or a punchy pickled radish, but a few years ago I started roasting radishes, and OMG.
-I was blown away at how roasting these slightly spicy root veggies transformed them into a mellow and sweet version of themselves.
+I was blown away at how roasting these slightly spicy root veggies transformed them into a mellow, sweet version of themselves.

 They make an incredibly simple and colorful side dish that's done in about 25 minutes.

-I love making these to serve alongside any protein, such as weeknight lemon dill salmon, and lately have been making them as a roasted veggie side to my smoky turkey burgers.
+I love them alongside weeknight lemon dill salmon, and lately have been making them as a roasted veggie side to my smoky turkey burgers.
 Let's roast some radishes!

 Jump to: